nschoch/nschoch.github.io/apartment-loans.md

 ## Complexity simplified

-Finding a loan for your apartment can seem daunting initially.
+Finding a loan for your apartment can seem daunting.
 There are many potential lenders, numerous structural terms, and complicated loan documents.
-I know about this because I worked in commercial real estate lending for a large regional bank for 14-years.
+I know this because I worked in commercial real estate lending for a large regional bank for 14-years.
 I have seen what happens when a property owner is unprepared or inexperienced and it isn't good.
 I went out on my own to help fix this.

 ## Do it yourself...